toolboc/psx-pi-smbshare/README.md

 *Prerequisites*
 * An original Xbox or Xbox 360 with backwards compatibility support
 * A copy of Halo 2
-* An Xlink Kai account from http://www.teamxlink.co.uk/
+* An XLink Kai account from http://www.teamxlink.co.uk/

 *Steps*
 1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
 2. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
 3. Plug the pi into the Xbox ethernet port and verify that you are able to obtain an ip automatically in Network Settings
-4. Vist the Xlink Kai service running on the pi @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your Xlink Kai account
+4. Vist the XLink Kai service running on the pi @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your XLink Kai account
-5. Select an available Halo game from the Xlink Kai portal (there are usually a few running in South America)
+5. Select an available Halo game from the XLink Kai portal (there are usually a few running in South America)
 6. Launch Halo 2 and select "System Link"
 7. Join a game and have fun!

-## Playing SOCOM 2 online with Xlink Kai on PS2
+## Playing SOCOM 2 online with XLink Kai on PS2

 *Prerequisites*
 * A Fat PS2 with Network Adapter or Slim PS2
 * A copy of SOCOM 2 for PS2
-* An Xlink Kai account from http://www.teamxlink.co.uk/
+* An XLink Kai account from http://www.teamxlink.co.uk/

 *Steps*
 1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card